Dyeing with Natural Dyes | Avocado Pits

 In the dyeing process, you will often hear people speak about "mordants".
 A mordant is a plant or metal-based fixative that is used to extend the colour & wash fastness of natural dyes.
 One of the magical things about avocado puts is that they contain tannin in the seed that acts as a mordant that binds wonderfully to cotton fibres.
 The depth of the shares you can achieve depends on how many pits you use and how long you leave the solution to steep.

 - A big Pot ( big enough to hold whatever your dyeing)

-- 3 to 5 fresh and cleaned avocado pits per ½ pound of fiber (more pits will produce a stronger, deeper color)
+- 3 to 5 fresh and cleaned avocado pits per ½ pound of fibre (more pits will produce a stronger, deeper colour)

 - Fabric or fibres that you are dying ( I experimented with tulle, vintage lace, linen, cotton & Alpaca wool)

 - A wooden spoon for stirring & removing you fabric

 - Gloves ( I didn't use any but it would make life easier when removing if you did ! )

 1. Pre-wash and soak the fabric & fibres of your choice in hot to warm water with a gentle fabric soap.
 The fabric can be left to soak overnight to best take the dye evenly.
 Rinse everything and keep it damp before adding to your dye pot.

 2. Fill your dye pot with enough water to cover your material and have enough room for the material to move freely in the pot.